-Schools are really good at sending your children home with lots and lots of paper… so before you close up shop for the summer, take an hour to sit down with your child and go through all their paperwork from the past school year.
+Schools are really good at sending children home with lots and lots of paper… so before you close up shop for the summer, take a little time to sit down with your children and go through all their paperwork from the past school year.

 Toss anything you/they don’t need, use, or want; and encourage them to weed out some (or most) of their school art projects and crafts.
 They only need to keep the ones they love — and if they insist that they love all of them (which they probably will) explain that there is not room to keep everything.
 Believe me, this is a good lesson to teach them, even at an early age!

 Take a picture of the actual artwork or project and put that in your photo album instead of keeping all the actual art.
 You could even photograph your kids WITH their artwork if you wanted.

 This is also a great time to weed through your filing cabinets and purge, shred, and recycle any papers you no longer need.
 Tax season is over, you should have your returns back by now, so anything you didn’t need for your taxes could potentially be purged!!